 What is the Apollo Method for Market Dominance?

 If your company (or you as a sole proprietor) operate in a competitive market, you likely face a big challenge: When companies aren’t differentiated in a very clear and obvious way that ties to results, they are forced to compete on price, which leads to declining profits.
 This prevents them from investing in innovation and growth.
 It may even put them out of business.
+Instead, every company should stand out as the recognized Go-To for its ability to solve a common, critical market problem in a unique, exceptionally effective way.
+This sets the company apart and converts it from a commodity to a rare, sought-after resource for which customers are willing to pay a premium.

 The Apollo Method for Market Dominance™ can guide you on this journey to market leadership.
 It is a step-by-step strategic framework for becoming invaluable to customers and hard to imitate.
 It uses the Apollo space program as a metaphor, because many of the key success factors for achieving John F. Kennedy’s vision of dominance in space through a lunar landing also apply to a company that wants win its own market space race.